 Uploading Pinterest verification file to WordPress

-This method works by verifying some URL extension in the browser.
+This method works by verifying some URL extensions in the browser.
 It’s easy and takes a few moments, but please deactivate any caching plugin if you have them.

 First, download the Pinterest file, it’s a small HTML, just click “Download Verification File” as this example.

 Now, the file should be found in the blog or the website directory, and you just need to verify it from Pinterest.
 So, use the verification button from your Pinterest page and it’s done.
-Your WordPress blog will be verified in Pinterest without issues if you’ve followed the above steps.
+Your WordPress blog will be verified on Pinterest without issue if you’ve followed the above steps.